There are many Christian churches today all over the world, each with distinct histories, organizations as well as some variation in beliefs.

 - Another important area of difference is in the sacraments.
 Sacraments are visible signs of unseen, spiritual realities.
 The Protestant church celebrates only two, baptism and Holy Communion, in response to Jesus’ instructions found in the Bible.
 However, the Catholic Church has seven in total.

 No church is perfect

 Finally, we must remember that no church is perfect and nobody is automatically saved by God because they are a member of one church and not another.
 There are many people who love God and trust in Jesus for their salvation in both Protestant and Roman Catholic churches.
 Equally, both groups of churches have made mistakes in history.

 Closer to the truth

 However, ultimately the beliefs of the Protestant Churches (for example, the Westminster Confession) are closer to the truth taught in Scripture than the beliefs of the Catholic Church.
-This is especially the case when it comes to the key teaching from the Bible on how a person is saved and becomes one of God’s children.
-Historically the Protestant Church has emphasised five “solas” (Latin for “alone”): Scripture alone, Christ alone, Grace alone, Faith alone, for the glory of God alone.
+This is especially the case when it comes to the key teaching from the Bible on how a person is saved and becomes a child of God.
+Historically the Protestant Church has emphasized five “solas” (Latin for “alone”): Scripture alone, Christ alone, Grace alone, Faith alone, for the glory of God alone.
 Each one of these “solas” makes a positive statement about what Scripture teaches, against Catholic teaching, and guards the truth of the good news of Jesus’ saving work for us.